EmilyMansfield/volume-setter/README.md

 ``%LOCALAPPDATA%\volume-setter\config.toml``, but if you want to put one somewhere else then you can pass the path to it with the `--config` option.

+By default, the application sets the volume of each running application that matches the config, and then exits.
+This means that if you launch a new application that needs its volume changed, then you'll need to run this application again.
+If you would rather this be handled automatically, then you can invoke the application with the `--wait` flag to tell it to remain open and set the volume of applications as they are launched.
+If you want to change the active profile, just run the application without the `--wait` flag and that profile will now be used by the waiting process.

 #### Example Config

 ```toml